Minkowski content and natural parameterization for the Schramm-Loewner evolution: Introduction

-In \cite{LS}, the natural parametrization was {\em defined} to be the unique process $\Theta_t$ which makes $\Psi_t + \Theta_t$ a martingale.
+In \cite{LS}, the natural parameterization was \textit{defined} to be the unique process $\Theta_t$ which makes $\Psi_t + \Theta_t$ a martingale.
 While this is a simple definition, it requires moment bounds in order to make sure that the process exists (uniqueness is easy).
-Indeed, it is not hard to see that $M_t(z) := G_{D_t}(z;\eta(t), -1)$ is a local martingale, and hence $\Psi_t$ is an integral of positive local martingales.
+Indeed, it is not hard to see that $M_t(z):= G_{D_t}(z;\eta(t), -1)$ is a local martingale, and hence $\Psi_t$ is an integral of positive local martingales.
 If $\Psi_t$ were also a local martingale, then no nontrivial $ \Theta_t$ could exist.

-\begin{itemize} \item In \cite{LS}, it was shown that for $\kappa < 5.0\cdots$, the process $\Theta_t$ exists in $\Half$ (the definition has to be modified slightly in $\Half$ because $\Psi_0$ as we have defined it above is infinite--- this is not very difficult).
+\begin{itemize} \item In \cite{LS}, it was shown that for $\kappa< 5.0,\ldots,$ the process $\Theta_t$ exists in ${\mathbb H}$ (the definition has to be modified slightly in ${\mathbb H}$ because $\Psi_0$ as we have defined it above is infinite---this is not very difficult).
 The necessary second moment bounds were obtained using the reverse Loewner flow.
-It was shown that for this range of $\kappa$, there exists $\alpha_0 = \alpha_0(\kappa) >0$ such that the function $t \mapsto \Theta_t$ is H\"older continuous of order $\alpha$ for $\alpha<\alpha_0$ . \item In \cite{LZ}, the natural parametrization was shown to exist for all $\kappa < 8$.
+It was shown that for this range of $\kappa$, there exists $\alpha_0 = \alpha_0(\kappa) >0$ such that the function $t \mapsto\Theta_t$ is H\"older continuous of order $\alpha$ for $\alpha<\alpha_0$. \item In \cite{LZ}, the natural parameterization was shown to exist for all $\kappa< 8$.
 There the necessary two-point estimates were obtained from estimates on the two-point Green's function \cite{Bf,LW}.
-However, the estimates were not strong enough to determine H\"older continuity of the function $\Theta_t$. \item In \cite{LR} a new proof was given for all $\kappa < 8$ combining ideas in \cite{LS,LZ} with known results about the H\"older continuity of the Schramm-Loewner evolution (with respect to the capacity parametrization).
-This established continuity and H\"older continuity of the natural parametrization for all $\kappa$.
+However, the estimates were not strong enough to determine H\"older continuity of the function $\Theta_t$. \item In \cite{LR}, a new proof was given for all $\kappa< 8$ combining ideas in \cite{LS,LZ} with known results about the H\"older continuity of the Schramm--Loewner evolution (with respect to the capacity parameterization).
+This established continuity and H\"older continuity of the natural parameterization for all~$\kappa$. \end{itemize}